Nodari Kalichava

-Nodar Kalichava (ნოდარ ყალიჩავა, born 24 November 2000) is a Georgian football player who currently plays for Georgian club Samgurali.
+Nodar Kalichava (ნოდარ ყალიჩავა, born 24 November 2000) is a Georgian football player who currently plays for Erovnuli Liga club Dinamo Batumi as a goalkeeper.

 Club career

-Kalichava made his debut in the Russian Football National League for FC Zenit-2 Saint Petersburg on 17 March 2019 in a game against FC Fakel Voronezh.
+Kalichava made his debut in the Russian Football National League for FC Zenit-2 Saint Petersburg on 17 March 2019 in a game against Fakel.

-Since 2022 Kalichava has been a member of Erovnuli Liga club Samgurali.
+In early 2023, Kalichava moved to Erovnuli Liga club Samgurali where he spent next three seasons.

+In July 2026, he joined Dinamo Batumi on a deal until the end of 2027.

 International

 Kalichava was a Georgian international, called up to the U21 team for the 2023 UEFA European Under-21 Championship.